ColmanC19/roman-numerals/README.md

-# INSERT PROJECT TITLE
+# Roman Numeral Converter

-## Created by PARTNER NAME and Lara Bjork on DATE
+## Created by Colman Currie and Lara Bjork on October 31, 2019

 ### Project Description
 This project was completed as part of the Epidocus in-class curriculum.
 The task description was as follows: